adrianhelvik/serve-1/readme.md

 ## Non-working modules
 - React (uses require within the main file)
-- mobx-react (imports other files.
+- mobx-react (imports other modules.
 Would work with this proposal)

 # serve-esm